microsoft/microsoft-ui-xaml/dev/ColorPicker/readme.md

 A custom slider implementation used for the sliders in the `ColorPicker` control template.
 These sliders are unique in that they have a gradient background rendered to correspond with a defined HSV color channel (important notes on background below).
 Sliders provide a one-dimensional method of modifying a color channel.
 They are used for the third color channel not on the `ColorSpectrum` or the alpha channel.

 Visually to the user, these sliders have a background rendered based on the assigned HSV color channel or alpha.
 For example, the background could be a gradient of the selected color from minimum saturation to maximum saturation if the slider represents the saturation channel.
 However, the slider itself does not draw this background gradient.
 The gradient is managed by the parent `ColorPicker` and shown underneath the slider as the fill of a background rectangle.
-For the alpha channel slider there is a further checkered background that is rendered separately and then blended using opacity. `ColorPickerSlider` and `ColorPicker` are intrinsically linked together and `ColorPickerSlider` is not useful as a stand-alone control.
+For the alpha channel slider there is a further checkered background that is rendered separately and then blended using opacity. `ColorPickerSlider` and `ColorPicker` are intrinsically linked together and `ColorPickerSlider` is not intended as a stand-alone control.

 Like the ColorSpectrum, this slider always operates in HSV color representation.